Ginholuca/ignite/README.md

 # ignite
-a repo made to upload my Ignite apps
+a repo made to upload my Ignite apps.